-What should you do If the Half Red Half Green or yellow Light Stays On After Descaling?
+What to do If the Half Red and Yellow Light Stays On After Descaling?

-If you have carefully followed all the descaling steps without any interruption, the descaling alert should be automatically discontinued, and a steady green light will start appearing.
+After following all descaling steps carefully and without interruption, the descaling alert should be automatically stopped, and a steady green light will appear.

 Oftentimes, many people make the mistake of waiting more than 2 minutes between steps or neglecting to completely empty the tank.
 In this way, the machine stays in descaling mode and keeps blinking.